 According to the FairWild Foundation, the majority of nature’s 60,000 medicinal plant species are collected in the wild by local, rural and indigenous peoples who rely on wild collecting as their primary source of income—unfortunately, many of whom are exploited for cheap labor.
 In the country of Georgia, for example, high unemployment causes families to cross the border into Turkey for seasonal agricultural work, where their civil rights and personal dignities are often compromised as foreign, migrant workers.
 By sourcing from a new Georgian wild-collected licorice supplier, Traditional Medicinals (TM) has been able to help collectors remain in Georgia and cultivate a more reliable economic climate at home.
 By participating in the FairWild® certification and trading system, we voluntarily pay above market prices and contribute to a social premium fund, which helps create economic stability with fair compensation and regular jobs in the licorice collection areas.
 In the long-term, we are able to help preserve the culture of the local people, provide opportunities for future generations, and secure our access to some of the finest quality plants on the planet for years to come.
 Josef Brinckmann, Traditional Medicinals’ VP of Sustainability, asserts, “Everyone has a role to play in preserving biological diversity.
 One way of doing that is by equitably supporting the local people to serve as stewards of the land.”

-“Everyone has a role to play in preserving biological diversity. ” -Josef Brinckmann, VP of Sustainability at Traditional Medicinals
+“Everyone has a role to play in preserving biological diversity.
+One way of doing that is by equitably supporting the local people to serve as stewards of the land.”
+Josef Brinckmann, Traditional Medicinals’ VP of Sustainability

 Doing Our Part for Licorice and its Traditional Collectors